VENKATAREDDYMOHAN/clgproject/README.md

 Dynamic Question Paper Generator Using NLP

-📌 Project Overview
+📌 Project Overview:

 The Dynamic Question Paper Generator is a Flask-based web application that automates the creation of question papers for B.Tech R20 syllabus.
 It integrates Google Gemini AI to dynamically generate questions aligned with Bloom’s Taxonomy and Course Outcomes (COs).
 The system reduces manual effort, ensures compliance, and provides secure access for faculty.

-✨ Features
+✨ Features:

 🔒 Faculty authentication & secure syllabus input